 Please remember these rules, abide by them yourself and encourage others to do so: it is not the responsibility of the committee to enforce them.
 As a competitor you are responsible for the safety, behaviour and insurance of your groom/s, supporter/s and friends and family and pets as well as yourself.
 Not every circumstance can be envisaged and the committee's decision is binding in all cases.

-1. The driver and groom and anyone riding or on a carriage at events must wear a properly secured and correctly fitted hard hat or helmet which conforms to current BHS standards.
-The exception to this rule is when the driver and groom(s) are formally dressed for presentation, dressage and cones.
+1. The driver and groom and anyone riding or on a carriage at events must wear properly secured and correctly fitted hard hats and back protectors.
+The exception to this rule is when the driver and groom(s) are formally dressed for safety check, dressage and cones.

 2. Drivers must have third-party insurance which covers them for attending and taking part in our events.
 Being a driving member of the EACDG or of the BC covers the driver.

 3. You must have a fire extinguisher, 1kg minimum, at your horsebox, caravan or tent, keep it accessible and know how to use it.

 4. Horses and ponies must be at least four years old in order to compete.

 5. Animals must be vaccinated: passports may be checked at any event.
 The organiser may require the immediate removal of any animal which gives cause for believing it has any infectious condition or for which an up-to-date vaccination certificate cannot be produced upon request.